Seriously, just SO fantastic!

-As someone who's been through her own divorce (and coaches women every day who are going through their own), I can tell you from experience that you’ll absolutely appreciate all your newly single lifestyle has to offer.
+As someone who has been through a divorce, and now coaching women every day who are going through theirs, I can tell you from experience that you’ll appreciate all your newly single lifestyle has to offer.

-Here are 10 ways single life after divorce is not only good, but completely fabulous:
+Here are 10 ways life gets better after your divorce

 It’s delicious, spreading out in the middle of the bed.
 If you were married to a snorer, it’s even better because you’ll relish the quiet.
 If he tossed and turned all night, you’ll revel in the stillness.

 Recipe for a wonderful night?
-Buy some sheets you love, mix with a new duvet, snuggle in with your latest book and savor.
+Buy some sheets you love, mix them with a new duvet, snuggle in with your latest book, and savor.

 3. You don’t have to shave your legs if you don’t feel like it.

-It’s not just about shaving… it’s really about whatever the thing is that you did mostly for him that you no longer have to think about.
+It’s not just about shaving, it’s really about whatever you did mostly for him that you no longer have to think about.

 4. You decide what’s for dinner (or not).